technofocus-pte/csppwrplattechdepth/Labguide/UseCase-2/UseCase 2 - Build a copilot for your customer’s webpage.md

 <img src="./media/image235.png"
 style="width:6.26806in;height:2.82222in" />

-    d.
-Ensure that the details entered in the Appointment Booking are accurately reflected in the "Refund Requests" table in Power Apps.
+    4. Ensure that the details entered in the Appointment Booking are accurately reflected in the "Refund Requests" table in Power Apps.

 <img src="./media/image236.png"